kubernetes/enhancements/keps/sig-auth/2784-csr-duration/README.md

 Since it is optional for signers to honor `spec.expirationSeconds`, this design is fully tolerant of API server and controller manager rollouts/rollbacks that fail or get wedged in a partial state.
-The worse case scenario is that the `spec.expirationSeconds` field is ignored, which mimics the status quo.
+The `spec.expirationSeconds` field being ignored just mimics the status quo.
 Clients must always check the duration of the issued certificate to determine if the requested `spec.expirationSeconds` was honored.

+The worst case scenario is that the Kubernetes controller manager or a critical signer encounters a fatal error if this field is set (i.e. a nil pointer exception that causes the process to crash).
+This would cause CSRs to stop being approved which would eventually lead to kubelet credentials expiring.
+Kubelets would no longer be able to update pod status and the node controller would mark these kubelets as dead.
+To mitigate the impact of any such scenario, the feature gate is included to allow this functionality to be disabled.

 ###### What specific metrics should inform a rollback?

-N/A
+The `csr_duration_honored` metric can be used to determine if signers and/or clients should be upgraded to handle the `spec.expirationSeconds` field.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?